Deadly drug more potent than fentanyl found in NZ for first time

-A highly potent and potentially deadly opioid drug called metonitazene has been found in yellow powder believed from crushed tablets in circulation in New Zealand.
+A highly potent and potentially deadly opioid drug called metonitazene has been found in yellow powder believed to come from crushed tablets in circulation in New Zealand.

 This is the first time metonitazene has been detected in the country by authorities.